-• Support/supply vessels - based on the total POB on all support/supply vessels and a forecasted generation rate of 0.1m3/person/day, it is expected that approximately 7m3/day of black water will be generated by the support vessels during the Project exploration drilling
+• Support/supply vessels - based on the total POB on all support/supply vessels and a forecasted generation rate of 0.1m3/person/day, it is expected that approximately 7m3/day of black water will be generated by the support vessels during the Project exploration drilling programme.
+Black water generated by vessels will be treated according to the MARPOL 73/78 Annex IV35 or MARPOL 73/78 Annex IV MEPC 159 (55)36 requirements.

-- programme.
-Black water generated by vessels will be treated according to the MARPOL 73/78 Annex IV or MARPOL 73/78 Annex IV MEPC 159 (55)Error!
-Bookmark not defined. requirements. - Daily visual checks will be undertaken during the discharging process in order to confirm that no floating solids or visible sheen is observable.
+• Daily visual checks will be undertaken during the discharging process in order to confirm that no floating solids or visible sheen is observable.